 Only turns on when the hot water is turned on.
-This unit has a Flame Out Protection safety feature that will cut the gas supply immediately due to low propane pressure or burner malfunction.
+This unit has a Flame Out Protection safety feature that will cut gas the supply immediately due to low propane pressure or burner malfunction.
 Scald protection is managed through an internal high temperature kill switch.
-The maximum temperature is 131°F.
+The maximum temperature is 131°F

-DSI Models
+DSI MODELS